damianociarla/DCSSelectCityFormFieldBundle/README.md

 ## 6) Use the new form field

-To include the new form field add a new field to builder object:
+To include the new field in a form use the following code:

 	$builder->add('address', 'select_city')